-The A Word: I haven’t started watching this yet.
-I found it when I was searching.
-I’m planning to start watching it.
-It’s a BBC comedy drama about a family whose youngest son is diagnosed with autism.
-Watch for free with Amazon Prime.
+The A Word: is a BBC comedy drama about a family whose youngest son is diagnosed with autism.

 Sense8: Netflix science fiction drama about 8 strangers in different parts of the world who are connected in a way unlike any other

 Suits: Manhattan legal drama with great characters.